 The Fantasy Park is also home to a wax museum.
 For an additional 100,000 VND (5 USD) (Children under 1.3 metres are free) you can view the biggest wax statue museum in Vietnam.

 The French village is an aesthetic recreation of a medieval French town.
 French architects designed the village with inspiration drawn from Pigneau de Behaine’s journey around France.
 He was the first foreigner to visit Ba Na Hills.

 The logistics of constructing this village here are truly mind-blowing.
 Occupying the village is a cathedral, a large square with a fountain, cafes, restaurants, vintage cars, and colourful flowers.
 It’s a unique architectural delight that creates a timeless European atmosphere.
 Soothing French melodies play throughout the village.
 However, this tranquillity is in fierce competition with the many other performances competing for attention.
 Also, the entire area is full of tourists.

-The cherry on top of all this are the masses of Ukrainian performers (it’s where the Sun Group first took up business) that the park employs.
+The cherry on top of all this is the masses of Ukrainian performers (it’s where the Sun Group first took up business) that the park employs.
 Expect to see costumes from circus performers, tribal Africa, Egypt, collective Europe and the City Of Atlantis.
 The village square holds the majority of the theatrical performances, along with a couple of other locations in the park.
 Showtimes and locations can vary and are also subject to weather conditions.
 Check out this link before your visit.